Topic: Build for WNDR3700/WNDR3800

 - WiFi button works to toggle Wifi on or off

 - WPS button works to enable automatic Wifi-authentication with WPS-enabled devices, /etc/config/wireless wps_pushbutton option (also controllable from Luci)

 - Reset button works

 - IPv6: tunnel support for 6in4, 6to4, 6rd and aiccu included in the build.

 - QoS for traffic control The 'sqm-scripts' package is included, but initially disabled, as max speed needs to be set according to WAN connection speed

 - DynDNS support, also in LuCI

-- VSFTPD FTP server package (access initially disabled by "local_enable=NO" in vsftpd.conf)
+- VSFTPD FTP server package with TLS/SSL support (access initially disabled by "local_enable=NO" in vsftpd.conf)

 - Wake-on-LAN (WOL) LuCI module